This script is available in scripts/consult_environments.py

 print(sinergym.__ids__)

-# Make and consult some of the environments
+# Make and consult environment

 env = gym.make('Eplus-5zone-hot-continuous-stochastic-v1')